1906-07 Oxyrhynchus (Faiyum)

 The excavations were sponsored by the Graeco-Roman branch and thus were concerned with recovering papyri from the Graeco-Roman period rather than objects or material from different time periods.

 81 boxes of papyri were sent to Oxford for further study.
-Objects recovered include small glass vessels, ostraka, a toy rattle, ivory carving, a rattle, mosaic glass, coins, tolkens, dice, beads, amulets, reed pens, lamps, terracotta figurines, brushes, combs, and bronze, iron and wooden implements, basket and socks.
+Objects recovered include: small glass vessels, ostraca, a toy rattle, ivory carving, a rattle, mosaic glass, coins, tolkens, dice, beads, amulets, reed pens, lamps, terracotta figurines, brushes, combs, and bronze, iron and wooden implements, basket, and socks.

 A Byzantine carving of a male figure, a rattle, and a wooden horseman were retained by Cairo.